Many people use antihistamines to treat allergy symptoms. Zyrtec and Claritin are two of the most popular brands, but which is best?

 Some antihistamines are safe for children, but it is a good idea to talk with a doctor or check the label carefully before giving antihistamines to a child.

 Claritin and Zyrtec are popular over-the-counter antihistamines.
-They are considered very safe and effective treatments for minor allergies.
+Doctors consider them safe and effective treatments for minor allergies.

-Both are second-generation and cause less drowsiness than first-generation antihistamines.
-However, Zyrtec is more commonly associated with drowsiness than Claritin.
+Both are second-generation antihistamines.
+These cause less drowsiness than first-generation antihistamines.

 No research has concluded that Zyrtec or Claritin is more effective, but some people report better responses with one or the other.
 The slight differences between the two may make one drug more appropriate for some people.